Parts Gallery / Fixtures & Tooling Plates

 When is a tooling plate better than a fully dedicated fixture?

-A tooling plate is often better when the setup changes often, several nests share a common grid or the team wants fast fixture swaps without replacing the whole base structure.
+A tooling plate is often better when the setup changes often, several nests share a common grid, or the team wants quick-change fixture swaps without replacing the whole base structure.
+Include the subplate, receiver or machine-table interface if it controls the mounting pattern.

 Which materials are common for machining fixtures?